amuhebwa/messenger-bot-tutorial/Tutorial.md

 ### *Start with Custom Responses*
 1. This example shows coding a simple rule - if the User send **Knock Knock**, the Bot will respond with **Who's there?**

-2. Hopefully you can easily see where you might hook in more complicated rule-based processing to make our Bot pretty smart at responding in an autonomous way.
+2. Hopefully you can easily see where you might hook in more complicated rule-based processing to make your Bot pretty smart at responding in an autonomous way.

 3. The Send API reference https://developers.facebook.com/docs/messenger-platform/send-api-reference#message is a good place to start for more details.